donovanglover/nadesiko3-vim/README.md

 ## Contributing

 Edit `./syntax/nadesiko3.vim` to change the syntax highlighting rules.
+For non-trivial changes, add test code to `example.nako3` and use `:source syntax/nadesiko3.vim` to check that the syntax highlighting works as expected.